-In last week’s blog, I shared with you some of the ways Skydio X2 was built to meet the needs of some of the drone industry’s most forward-thinking fleets.
-This week, I’d like to share some ideas about autonomy — what true autonomy is and why it matters, and how it will impact drone operations across the industry.
+Advanced drone autonomy is at the core of Skydio.
+To demonstrate how we go above and beyond other manufacturers, I’d like to share some ideas about autonomy — what true autonomy is, why it matters, and how it will impact drone operations across the industry.

 Before Covid, I had the joy of traveling the country and globe, showing the promise of Skydio to first responders, utilities, state agencies, inspectors of all kinds of assets, and of course, just plain drone people.
-In these demos, the most common reaction was for people to drop their jaws over the way Skydios fly, then use words that I can’t put in a blog to tell me exactly what they think.
+In these demos, the most common reaction was for people to drop their jaws over the way Skydio drones fly, then use words that I can’t write here to tell me exactly what they think.
 Once, a police chief ran back into the station during a parking lot demo, to emerge moments later with everyone in the building in tow.
 Skydio 2 is a sleek piece of hardware, but the magic is the software that drives the hardware: Skydio Autonomy™.
 It took over six years from every single person at Skydio for our autonomy technology to reach its current level.

 Autonomy is the key to turning drones into useful, scalable, trusted tools that businesses can use and rely on every day.
-In this blog, we’ll discuss the key capabilities in our autonomy system, the value those capabilities will provide, and how to make sure that whatever drone you build your program around allows you to join the autonomous revolution and get your job done.
+Let's go over the key capabilities in our autonomy system, the value those capabilities will provide, and how to build your drone program to join the autonomous revolution.

 Our aircraft carry the Nvidia TX2 — the fastest, most power-efficient embedded AI computing device available — and six fisheye, 4K navigation cameras that see everything around the drone, just a few of the hardware choices made with autonomy in mind.
 However, the secret sauce is the software.
 The hardware is designed from the ground up to support a full-fledged autonomy stack that helps you get the most out of every flight.
 At a very high level, you can think of Autonomy being composed of the following core tenets: